noir-lang/noir/docs/docs/aztec3/milestones/milestone1-1.md

 - It grows unbounded, meaning it won't scale to "load and process all state at once".
 - Traditional stream/channel concepts lend themselves well to ingesting, transforming, and outputting state.

 Think of something like "Go channels" in terms of design (our MemoryFifo was written to leverage this pattern).
 Whereas a stream is often thought of as a buffered stream of bytes, channels are more like a buffered stream of messages.
 The SDK in AC has an example of how to do this.
 The BlockDownloader is told to start from a certain block number.
 It will build up an internal buffer of rollups in its "channel" (queue) till it hits some limit.
 A consumer calls `getRollup` which will block until a rollup is returned.
 Thus the consumer can have simple "synchronous" control flow loop.
 The code can also then be run naturally against a fixed size data store (it would just never block).
-It can act as a simple transformer, ingesting a directory of files and outputing another directory of files.
+It can act as a simple transformer, ingesting a directory of files and outputting another directory of files.
 This should also make isolated unit testing simple.

 From an account perspective, as we process the accounts data stream, we will need to process the data through a simulator to execute contract specific filtering logic.
 This kind of transform changes the stream of data events into a snapshot.
 The final data representation thus maybe a set of key-values where a key is a storage slot, and a value maybe e.g. the sum of all UTXOs (the accounts balance).